 Pack your beach gear and head to the Texan coast for an unforgettable spring break.
 Kids and canines alike will have a ball at Padre Island National Seashore, where leashed dogs are welcome on over 60 miles of beach.
 Stop in Island Style Surf Sports to pick up the essentials before hitting the waves.
-If your furry friend isn’t keen on swimming, he can still get up close and personal with marine life at Sea Turtle, Inc., a nonprofit sea turtle rescue featured in the 2021 edition of our Ruff Guide to the United States.
+If your furry friend isn’t keen on swimming, he can still get up close and personal with marine life at Sea Turtle, Inc., a nonprofit sea turtle rescue featured in the latest edition of our book, Ruff Guide to the United States.
 Well-behaved pups are invited to tag along as you visit the center’s permanent turtle residents, tour the museum, and browse the gift shop.
 Be sure to catch a ‘Turtle Talk’ in the education complex before stopping by the sea turtle hospital to observe the rehabilitation process.
 If your family is ready for some lunch after their marine encounter, make your way to nearby Lobo Del Mar Café for dog-friendly waterside dining.

 Continue your aquatic adventures at the La Quinta Inn & Suites South Padre Beach.
 The oceanfront property offers human amenities including an outdoor pool, fitness center, and complimentary daily breakfast.
 But the best part for your pooch is that he can sleep just steps away from the dog-friendly beach.
 Up to two dogs of any size are welcome for an additional fee of $20 per pet, per night.